 In June 2003, an international Earth Charter in action meeting was held in Urbino, which brought together key Earth Charter partners to develop a two-year action plan.
 The event was sponsored by the Earth charter International Secretariat, the Center for respect of Life and environment and the city of Urbino.
 During that time the Mayor of the City of Urbino was very supportive of the Earth charter and the city formally endorsed the Charter.

-There were several events in Italy in 2013.
+In 2013, several EC events took place in Italy.
 Green Cross Italy, an ECI Affiliate, once again held its Earth Charter Youth Contest, this year for the 21st time.
 This environmental education initiative was co-organized in collaboration with the Italian Ministry of Education.
 The aim is to teach and

-Since 2002, Fondazione Cogeme Onlus has promoted numerous initiatives for information, dissemination and operational translation of the Earth Charter.
-For example in November 2007 Fondazione organized an international event in Castegnato, Brescia, entitled “In the circle of creation: Education and wisdom of native people”.
+Fondazione Cogeme Onlus has being actively involved in the Earth Charter Initiative since 2002, organizing numerous initiatives to promote and disseminate the Earth Charter.
+For example, in November 2007 Fondazione organized an international event in Castegnato, Brescia, entitled “In the circle of creation: Education and wisdom of native people”.
 The purpose was to promote a better understanding about the American native people and for participants to consider the Earth Charter as an educational tool.
 A presentation about the Earth Charter was included as part of this event.
 In the following years Fondazione organized many other events as different moments of reflection regarding sustainability and the educational potential of the Earth Charter, working on educational processes and using the Earth Charter as a reference document to determine a shared structure for the “Piano dell’Offerta Formativa” (POF) or curriculum proposal oriented towards the key-competences for a sustainable citizenship.
 This has involved ambitious projects for ambitious challenges: to orient the basic education focused on future citizens, that could be able not only to face the present challenges, but also to predict future ones.

 There are various ways to achieve these ends: